 A look at the fallout from sports doctor scandal

-Numerous people have been fired or forced out of jobs in the wake of the widening scandal involving once-renowned gymnastics doctor Larry Nassar, who has been ordered to serve decades in prison for molesting some of the sport's top athletes and others as well as child pornography crimes.
+Numerous people have been criminally charged, fired or forced out of their jobs in the wake of the sexual abuse scandal involving once-renowned gymnastics doctor Larry Nassar.

-As outside investigations continue, more people could lose jobs at the university and elsewhere.
-Here's a look at some of the individuals or organizations that have been ousted, opted to quit, taken leaves or had ties cut:
+Here’s a look at some of the individuals or organizations that have been charged, ousted, opted to quit, taken leaves or had ties cut:

 MICHIGAN STATE UNIVERSITY

-— Lou Anna Simon: The president and school alumna resigned hours after Nassar's Jan.
-24 sentencing amid growing pressure from students, lawmakers and some members of the university's governing board.
-She acknowledged being "the focus of this anger" but has denied any cover-up by the university.
-The university's governing board hired former Michigan Gov. John Engler as its interim president.
+— Lou Anna Simon: The university president and school alumna resigned in January amid growing pressure from students, lawmakers and some members of the school’s governing board.
+She acknowledged being “the focus of this anger” but has denied any cover-up by the university.
+The governing board later hired former Michigan Gov. John Engler as its interim president .

-— Mark Hollis: The athletic director, also an MSU alumnus, called his departure announced Jan.
-26 a retirement, but he, too, had faced pressure to leave.
-He had been on the job for 10 years.
-He said he made the choice because of "the scope of everything," adding that he hopes it helps the "healing process."
+— Mark Hollis: The athletic director and a Michigan State alumnus called his January departure a retirement, but he, too, had faced pressure to leave.
+Hollis had been on the job for 10 years.
+He said he made the choice because of “the scope of everything,” adding that he hoped his departure would help the “healing process.”

-— Kathie Klages: The former gymnastics coach resigned last year after she was suspended for defending Nassar over the years.
-Klages is accused of downplaying complaints made by two teens in 1997.
+— Kathie Klages: The former head gymnastics coach resigned last year after she was suspended for defending Nassar over the years.
+Klages was charged Thursday with lying to police amid the investigation.
+She has denied allegations that former gymnast Larissa Boyce told her that Nassar had abused her in 1997, when Boyce was 16.

-— Brooke Lemmen: The former school doctor resigned last year after learning the university was considering firing her because she didn't disclose that USA Gymnastics was investigating Nassar.
+— Brooke Lemmen: The former school doctor resigned last year after learning the university was considering firing her because she didn’t disclose that USA Gymnastics, which trains Olympians, was investigating Nassar.

-— Bob Noto: The university in February announced the departure of its longtime vice president for legal affairs.
-The school called it a retirement, which was to be effective March 5.
-He had been MSU's general counsel since 1995.
-Trustee Brian Mosallam had sought Noto's resignation.
+— Bob Noto: The university announced in February the departure of its longtime vice president for legal affairs.
+The school called it a retirement.
+Noto had been Michigan State’s general counsel since 1995.
+Trustee Brian Mosallam had sought Noto’s resignation.

-— Valeri Liukin: The coordinator of the women's national team for USA Gymnastics announced in early February that he stepped down, less than 18 months after taking over for Martha Karolyi in September 2016.
-Liukin said in a statement that while he wanted to help turn the program around, "the present climate causes me, and more importantly my family, far too much stress, difficulty and uncertainty."
+— Valeri Liukin: The coordinator of the women’s national team for USA Gymnastics announced in early February that he was stepping down, less than 18 months after taking over for Martha Karolyi.
+Liukin said that while he wanted to help turn the program around, “the present climate causes me, and more importantly my family, far too much stress, difficulty and uncertainty.”

-— USA Gymnastics confirmed Jan.
-26 its entire board of directors would resign as requested by the U.S. Olympic Committee.
-The USOC had threatened to decertify the gymnastics organization, which besides picking U.S. national teams is the umbrella organization for hundreds of clubs across the country.
-Three top board members stepped down last month, but the USOC said a wholesale change was needed.
+— USA Gymnastics said in January that its entire board of directors would resign as requested by the U.S. Olympic Committee.
+The USOC had threatened to decertify the gymnastics organization that picks U.S. national teams and is the umbrella organization for hundreds of clubs across the country.

-— Steve Penny: The former president and CEO resigned under pressure last March and replaced by Kerry Perry, who took over in December.
+— Steve Penny: The former president and CEO of the organization resigned under pressure in March 2017.
+He was replaced by Kerry Perry, who took over in December.

 TWISTARS GYMNASTICS CLUB

-— John Geddert: The owner of the Michigan club was suspended last month by USA Gymnastics and announced his retirement.
-He was the U.S. women's coach at the 2012 Olympics.
-Nassar was sentenced Monday to a third prison term of 40 to 125 years for molesting young athletes at the elite training center.
-Geddert has said he had "zero knowledge" of Nassar's crimes.
+— John Geddert: The owner of the Michigan club was suspended in January by USA Gymnastics and announced his retirement.
+He was the U.S. women’s coach at the 2012 Olympics.
+Geddert has said he had “zero knowledge” of Nassar’s crimes.

-— USA Gymnastics said last month that the ranch outside Huntsville, Texas, would no longer serve as the national training center where a number of gymnasts said Nassar abused them.
+— USA Gymnastics said in January that the ranch outside Huntsville , Texas, would no longer serve as the national training center where a number of gymnasts said Nassar abused them.
+Owners Martha and Bela Karolyi have since sued the U.S. Olympic Committee and USA Gymnastics, seeking damages for a canceled sale of the property.
+They also have been named in lawsuits .

 U.S. OLYMPIC COMMITTEE

-— Scott Blackmun: The CEO resigned Wednesday, citing difficulties with prostate cancer and the federation's need to urgently move forward to deal with the sex abuse scandal.
-He was diagnosed with cancer earlier this winter.
-Blackmun leaves amid calls for his departure, including from two U.S. senators who said neither he nor the USOC at large reacted properly to sex abuse cases involving Nassar.
+— Scott Blackmun: The CEO resigned in February, citing difficulties with prostate cancer and the federation’s need to urgently move forward to deal with the sex abuse scandal.
+He was diagnosed with cancer earlier that winter.
+Blackmun left amid calls for his departure, including from two U.S. senators who said neither he nor the USOC at large properly reacted to sex abuse cases involving Nassar.
 The USOC is conducting an independent review of when Blackmun and others learned the details about abuse cases at USA Gymnastics and whether they responded appropriately.